Let me not to the marriage of true minds admit impediments.

 Shakespeare also uses polyptoton within this sonnet.
 If we look at the first quatrain we see alters/alteration and remover/remove.
 Polyptoton simply means the repetition of words derived from the same root word, but with altered endings such as “enjoy” and “enjoyable”.
 For me, these are worth observing, but always from an actor’s perspective not an intellectual perspective.
 Why does Shakespeare do this?
 There is something interesting about a poem that speaks of the constancy of love, but uses ever changing language to describe it.

 There is obviously a lot more to explore but these were just some of my initial observations.
 It’s great to be reminded that Shakespeare was an absolute master.
-Nothing was done accidentally and ever word, every syllable, was agonised over to give the piece balance and flow.
+Nothing was done accidentally and every word, every syllable, was agonised over to give the piece balance and flow.

 Now let’s take a look at the sonnet itself.
 Here is the full original Shakespearean text…